Are Allergy Eye Drops Safe for Kids?

 Good option for once a day dosing

-The products listed in the table above should be available at most drug stores or major retailers.
-They all share the same common side effects: temporary blurry vision, eye discomfort, etc. Headache or cold symptoms can also occur.
+The products listed in the table above should be available at most drugstores or major retailers.
+They all share common side effects: temporary blurry vision, eye discomfort, etc. Headache or cold symptoms can also occur.

-In general, these types of drops will cause blurriness for a couple of moments, then are typically well tolerated by most patients.
-If there are any concerning side effects such as severe eye discomfort or vision changes that aren’t temporary, stop use and get seen by a doctor.
-Speaking of doctors, there are some newer options available only by prescription that are not included in this review.
-For example, cetirizine ophthalmic drops were recently approved by the FDA.
+These drops generally cause blurriness only for a few moments and are typically tolerated by most patients.
+If there are any concerning side effects, such as severe eye discomfort or vision changes that aren’t temporary, stop use and get seen by a doctor.

 Wondering What Eye Drop to Choose?

 Here at KidsMedGuide, we don’t think there’s a clear winner.
-Side effects and effectiveness are pretty similar amongst all of the products.
-Factors such as cost and availability are probably most important to consider when selecting a product.
+All of the products have similar side effects and effectiveness.
+Factors such as cost and availability are probably the most important to consider when selecting a product.

-Personally, I would probably not choose naphazoline-pheniramine, as it’s an older product with more safety warnings, and there are other options available.
+I would probably not choose naphazoline-pheniramine, as it’s an older product with more safety warnings, and other newer and safer options are available.

-For my own kids, I would lean towards olopatadine 0.2% (Pataday), mostly because it’s a once a day option and can be used in toddlers.
-Getting eye drops into 6 tiny eyeballs is no easy task, so anything once a day sounds great to me!
+For my kids, I lean towards olopatadine 0.2% (Pataday), mainly because it’s a once-a-day option and can be used in toddlers.
+Getting eye drops into multiple tiny eyeballs is no easy task, so anything once a day sounds great to me!

-Olopatadine eye drops have also been around for awhile, first as a prescription then over the counter, so the safety of the product is pretty well established at this point.
+Olopatadine eye drops have also been around for a while, first as a prescription, then over the counter, so the product's safety is pretty well established.
 If you try one product for several days and you find it’s just not working all that well, switch it up and try a different brand.
 Some kids may respond better to one drug vs. another.

-Some other important things to know about eye drops for kids?
+What are some other essential things to know about eye drops?

 • Keep the bottle tip clean.

-• Wash your hands before administering a drop, and replace the cap right away.
+• Wash your hands before administering a drop, and replace the cap immediately.

-• Try not to let the tip of the bottle touch the eyeball or any other surface.
+• Do not let the bottle tip touch the eyeball or any other surface.

-• Store them in a cool dark place AWAY from curious toddlers - these aren’t equipped with child safety proof caps and while unlikely to cause harm, you definitely don’t want your kid to drink them!
+• Store them in a cool, dark place away from curious toddlers.
+They aren’t equipped with child safety-proof caps, and while unlikely to cause harm when used correctly, you don’t want your kid to drink them!

-• Also, if your child is taking other eye drops, typically you want to separate administration of different drops by at least 5-10 minutes.
+• If your child is taking other eye drops, separate the administration of different drops by at least 5-10 minutes.

-• Lastly, for any older kids who wear contact lenses, you’ll also want to confirm that the drops are safe for lens wear.
-The usual recommendation is to wait 10-15 minutes or so after drop administration and before putting contacts in, and never to put in contacts if the eyes are still red.
+• For any older kids who wear contact lenses, confirm that the eye drops are safe for lens wear (the package insert should state this).
+The usual recommendation is to wait 10-15 minutes after drop administration before putting contacts in and never to put in contacts if the eyes are still red.

-So that’s all well and good but.. how the heck do you get eye drops into the eyeballs of a squirmy toddler or unwilling preschooler?
+So that’s all well and good, but how do you get eye drops into the eyeballs of a squirmy toddler or unwilling preschooler?
 Great question.
 If you find the answer, please let me know.
-So far bribery and threats haven’t worked for me, and there’s typically a lot of yelling.
-For a step by step guide on my American Academy of Pediatrics approved not-so-great approach to eye drop administration, check out this post: How to Administer Eye Drops to Kids (and babies).
+So far, bribery and threats haven’t worked for me, and there’s typically a lot of yelling.

-Keep going with your allergy meds, including eye drops, until the allergy season is over!
-It’s easier (and advised) to treat throughout the season and keep the allergic response at bay, than to give up on the meds too soon and have symptoms come surging back.
+Keep going with your allergy meds, including eye drops, until the season ends!
+It’s easier (and advised) to treat throughout the season and keep the allergic response at bay than to give up on the meds too soon and have symptoms come surging back.
 Spring allergies often run through June, and fall allergies can start as early as August, but you can check your area’s weather and air quality reports as a guide.
-Best of luck parents!
+Best of luck, parents!

 The following references were used to compile this information: